jweiland-net/walls_io_proxy/Documentation/Index.rst

 **Extension Manual**

-   This documentation is for the TYPO3 extension <extkey>.
+   This documentation is for the TYPO3 extension walls_io_proxy.